How to research the history, development, architecture, collections and management of the State Library of Victoria.

 The La Trobe Journal (1968-), published by the State Library of Victoria Foundation, contains articles written by staff, and some staff obituaries.
 Special issue No 101 March 2018 includes memoirs by:

 Several articles have been written about the life and work of Margaret Ingham (1910–99).
-She established the Children's Literature Research Collection at the Library, and also survived 52 days afloat in a lifeboat during World War II.
+She established the Children's Literature Research Collection at the Library, Noteably, she survived 52 days afloat in a lifeboat during World War II.